raphideb/kube/README.md

 ### Grafana
 Open a webbrowser and type in: https://localhost:3000 user and pass is: admin

+After login, go to "Dashboards -> New -> Import" and enter this id for a really nice PG Dashboard: 20417

 ### OpenSearch
 Open a webbrowser and type in: https://localhost:5601